 Well, earlier this year I share some big news about the Spark tools I often feature on my blog.
 An open ended creation tool like the Spark Page website builder, is perfect for connecting student work with the world, and giving their work a place to shine.
 Now that Spark will be free for students of all ages, I’m super excited about the way it can be used to showcase student learning through digital portfolios.

 In the past, I’ve shared example of how this awesome tool can be used to publish student work and create class websites.
 Students can also use Spark Page to create their own ready-to-share digital portfolios.
-This dynamic tool gives students the ability to design the perfect space to curate work samples created and captured with a variety of media.
+This dynamic tool gives students the ability to design the perfect space to curate work samples.
+This is true whether they created and captured with a variety of media.
 In the list below, I highlight six tips for teachers and students who are ready to create digital portfolios to share their work with the world.

 6 Tips for Digital Portfolios